 Our unique analysis of the bills Thompson sponsored and cosponsored provides insight into his position in the Senate.

-Each dot in the chart below is a member of the Senate.
+Each dot in the chart below was a member of the Senate in 2002.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Thompson is shown as a purple triangle. (analysis methodology)

 Some of Thompson’s most recently sponsored bills include...